ADVANCED DIGITAL PRINTING (Lr)

 Fee: $280 + HST plus printing costs

-A three month ViewPoint Gallery Print Associate Membership ($80 for a student/$30 for a Friend of ViewPoint) would provide access to the gallery's 24" wide Epson P7000 printer for the duration of the course, with printing fees of $10.80/linear foot of 24" paper.
+A three month ViewPoint Gallery Print Associate Membership ($80 for a student/$30 for a who is a Friend of ViewPoint) would provide students with access to the gallery's 24" wide Epson P7000 printer for the duration of the course, with printing fees of $10.80/linear foot of 24" paper.

 Requirements: Students must have previous photography experience and intermediate skills with Adobe® Photoshop® Lightroom (in-class demonstrations will be done on Adobe® Photoshop® Lightroom Classic on a Windows 10 computer).
 Students who have not completed the Illuminating Lightroom courses should contact Eric Boutilier-Brown prior to registration to ensure their skill level is sufficient to fulfill the course expectations.